Date: 24 August 2015. Engine

 gasoline monster.
 She was a 260hp inboard Mercury and far too

 powerful for my little boat.
-The Theory was that she'd go fast with
+The Theory was that she would go fast with

 a big engine.
 The reality was far different.

-loaded with all my stuff aboard her, the most I've ever seen is
+loaded with all my stuff aboard her, the most I have ever seen is

 seven knots and that was with the current.
 Later that day I was